Second Call for Abstracts to Open Soon

 All abstracts will undergo rigorous review process similar to that of the initial call.

-Launch of the abstract call will occur in October 2020 for a short time period.
+Launch of the abstract call will be available for a short time period.
 Since the submission period will be short, you may want to prepare your abstract in advance.

 First Call for Abstracts - Closed